DecisionsDev/odm-ondocker/CONTRIBUTING.md

 ## Licensing

-All of your submissions are licensed under MIT License.
+All of your submissions are licensed under Apache 2.0 License.

 # Submitting a Pull Request